IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    The following terms are defined and used in this document.

    - Customized Topology:
-       A topology defined by the customer and served as an input to the network slice service provider, i.e. to the Network Slice Controller (NSC).
+       A topology defined by the customer and provided as input to the network slice service provider (specifically, the Network Slice Controller or NSC).
+It represents the customer’s desired network topology.

    - Abstract Topology:
        A topology exposed to the customer by the network slice service provider prior to the creation of network slices.
 The provider uses an abstract topology to expose useful information, such as available resources to the customer, which can facilitate the build-up of customized topologies by the customer.

    - NRP Topology:
        A topology internal to the NSC to facilitate the mapping of network slices to underlying network resources.

 ## Tree Diagram